ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 :   answers true if and only if $c$ contains $x$.

 The operations form a little ADT for *sequences*, collections where elements have positions.
-Consider these operations on the similar data structures of *arrays* and *ordered arrays* (an array with an ordering invariant: elements are and must remain sorted in increasing order).
+Consider these operations on the similar data structures of *arrays* and *sorted arrays* (an array with an ordering invariant: elements are and must remain sorted in increasing order).
 Can the operations be implemented on both data structures, and how efficient can they be made?

 `get`
-:   Both arrays and ordered arrays can implement `get` efficiently, it is simply array indexing.
+:   Both arrays and sorted arrays can implement `get` efficiently, it is simply array indexing.

 `set`
-:   A general array can implement `set`, but the operation does not make sense for an ordered array.
+:   A general array can implement `set`, but the operation does not make sense for a sorted array.
-    Calling `set(0,4)` on the ordered array $[1,2,3]$ cannot give $[4,2,3]$, since that breaks the ordering invariant.
+    Calling `set(0,4)` on the sorted array $[1,2,3]$ cannot give $[4,2,3]$, since that breaks the ordering invariant.
     If `set` shuffles things around around to $[2,3,4]$, it does not comply with the description of `set` and `get`.
     After running `set(0,4)` we would expect `get(0)` to give $4$, not $2$.

 `contains`
 :   This operation can be implemented on both data structures,
-    but it will be much faster on an ordered array, since we can use binary search.
+    but it will be much faster on a sorted array, since we can use binary search.

 #### The core abstract data types